 To attain a high-quality look, a varnish also ought to be very clear so that the color scheme of the painting remains unaltered.

 Types of Varnishes and their uses

 a) Matte: Matte varnishing give a very flat appearance to the artwork.
 This type of varnish does not reflect any light and makes the colors appear to be duller.
 Many artists use matte varnishing to soften the appearance of colors of their paintings.
-Most of the times abstract painters prefer matte surface for similar reasons.
+Most of the time, abstract painters prefer matte surfaces for similar reasons.
 In order to lighten the dark portions of the painting, different matting agents can be used for the desired outcomes.

 b) Gloss Varnishing: gives an extremely opposite result as compared to matte finishing.
 Gloss Varnishing not only reflects a lot of light, adding glare to the artwork but also deepens and saturates the colors to give a more dramatic edge.
 This gives a lot of depth to the paintings and makes them appear to be realistic, hence being preferred by representational painters.

 c) Satin Varnishing : is midway between gloss and matte finish.
 Besides reducing the amount of light reflected on the surface, certain brands of satin varnishing can vary in giving the depth effect to the paintings.
 Satin varnishing also sinks in colors and makes them appear to be duller, just like in the matte finish.

 An artist can also experiment by mixing different varnishes to attain the final outcome as per his/her desires.
 In order to change the ultimate look, you can also apply one kind of varnish on the type of another.
 Try out different styles on your sacrificial pieces to conclude what shall suit you the best!

 Reasons why Artists do not varnish their work